codewars/riscv/README.md

 - `multiply` (default): Example of `multiply` function with fixed and random tests
 - `multiply-failing`: Like `multiply`, but with a failing implementation
+- `syntax-error`: An assembly program with syntax errors.
+Also demonstrates that it shouldn't be possible to cheat by replacing assembly with C
+- `invalid-regname`: An assembly program with an invalid register name `t7` (RISCV64 temporaries only range from `t0` to `t6`)

 ## Building